pacman-ty/ty-world/content/music/playlists/index.md

 {{< spotify type="playlist" id="2Au4gzfZw9I6xdIjMNCIpx" width="100%" height="420"  >}}

-> Symbolic that not everyone who wears skin bears a soul.
-A testament to our humanity.
-Proof there exists something beyond flesh and bones.
-Raw emotion.
+> Raw emotion.
 Oh, how I miss you— oh, how I hate you!

 </br>

 {{< spotify type="playlist" id="1vkfAe07IqLyhav3vaxANM" width="100%" height="420"  >}}

-> What you search for is in the words— listen closely.
+> What you search for is in the words.

 </br>